ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Characterizing Request Priority and Service Objectives

 \section{Characterizing Request Priority and Service Objectives}

 Existing scheduling methods typically map request attributes (e.g., sequence length~\cite{fastserve, learning_to_rank, TetriInfer, prefillonly}, SLO constraints~\cite{tang2025scorpio, hyperflexis, slos_serve}, online/offline type~\cite{wang2025echo, bros, sun2025hygen}) to execution priorities.
 However, they often fail to account for the inherent priority differences among the online clients themselves.
-Although all online requests come with their own SLO requirements, fulfilling the SLO for a high-priority request yields greater system gain than doing so for a low-priority one.
-To address this more general scenario, we formalize this \textit{multi-priority request scheduling problem} as follows: \paragraph{Objective Definition.} \emph{ Let request $r$ have a priority $p(r)$, where each priority level is associated with a priority weight $w_{p(r)}$ indicating its relative importance.
-If a request meets its latency target (e.g., SLOs), the system accrues the associated gain $f(r)$.
-The system's objective is to maximize the total gain across the served request set $R$: $\max f(R) = \max \sum_{r\in R}f(r)$.}
+To address this more general scenario, we formalize this \textit{multi-priority request scheduling problem} as follows: